-One of the most entertaining locations on our list, Hesperia Lake has everything to keep children laughing.
+One of the most entertaining locations on our list, Hesperia Lake, has everything to keep kids excited and engaged.
 Fishing, scenic picnic areas, and even an equestrian center and soccer field are bound to make them have fun amidst the greenery.

 Address: 7500 Arrowhead Lake Rd #7546, Hesperia, CA 92345.

 Located within the Los Padres National Forest, the creek-side campground has many sites to choose from.
 Forest rangers provide guided tours of the area from the visitor center; however, keep in mind that some of them are first-come, first-served basis, and there is high demand throughout the year.

 The Serrano Campground offers you and your family the best views and amenities in the San Bernardino National Forest within walking distance of Big Bear Lake.
 Popular activities include fishing and boating on the lake, hiking, and mountain biking trails.